 Get and verify the current Linux version of

-We suggest loading the past 24 hours of logs in to Honeycomb to start finding interesting things right away.
-You can launch this command to run in the background (it will take some time) while you hook up the live stream.
-(If you just enabled the slow query log, you won’t have the past 24 hours of logs.
+If you’re getting started with Honeycomb, you can load the past 24 hours of logs into Honeycomb to start finding interesting things right away.
+Launch this command to run in the background (it will take some time) while you hook up the live stream.
+(However, if you just now enabled the slow query log, you won’t have the past 24 hours of logs.
 You can skip this step and go straight to streaming.)